Plan Your Shanghai Trip

 13. Eat Hotpot

-Chongqing Gaolaojiu Hot Pot is really good and overall a fun experience.
+Chongqing Gaolaojiu Hot Pot is excellent and overall a fun experience.
 You can order noodles as well, and they will perform a ‘noodle show’ where the waiter will throw around the noodles!
 It’s a bit touristy, but why not?
 It’s fun!

 14. Drinks at a rooftop bar